Rafflafressia/bamboo-lyric-search-app/README.md

 <h3>Possible features</h3>

+* Create User Accounts
+* Allow users to save favorite songs, artists or lyrics
+* Built in music player
+* Multilingual Support
+* Integrate with more music API's such as soundcloud, apple music

+MVP optimization features ;

-* Applying the local storage feature to page 2 (due to MVP)
+* Applying saving last search to page 2 search box
-* Applying modal error feature to page 2 (due to MVP)
+* Applying modal error feature to page 2
 * Taking users to the specific spotify song link instead of the album
-* Customized playlists
-* Built in music player
+* Paginate search results on overpopulation
+* Apply local storage to light/dark mode

 <p align="right">(<a href="#readme-top">back to top</a>)</p>